 But the most important superpower of entrepreneurs is being able to take no. Every day, several times: no. Entrepreneurs are the best at dealing with those no’s.
 Because they know that there will be a yes again, because they know that it is part of the journey, they believe in the goal they have.
 Sometimes those no’s motivate even more to show that it should have been a yes, because that no is almost never personal.
 Because, despite all those no’s, entrepreneurship is the best thing there is.

 And yet: not every no feels the same.
 There are no’s bigger than others because they really have an impact on the future of your company.
 Some no’s are unfair, because the reason just doesn’t make sense.
 Because a no sometimes is personal or feels very personal.
 Sometimes it is just one no too much and you just need a very big yes!
 Sometimes you have times when every no feels like an unfair, big, unjust, personal no. That you prefer to lie under your blanket in your bed, crying.
 You just want to give up.
 You want to break something.
 You almost get desperate.
 And that is allowed.

 Ultimately, the power to handle those no’s comes back.
 And then you see those no’s for what they actually are: an obstacle that you can find a solution for, one silly word from someone who just doesn’t get it, and always: a motivation to work even harder.

-Janneke Niessen, Co-founder, VCVolt and CapitalT shared key insights and expertise at Enterprise Tuesday on 12 May 2020.
+Janneke Niessen, Co-founder of VCVolt and CapitalT, shared key insights and expertise at Enterprise Tuesday on 12 May 2020.

 This column originally appeared in Dutch.